andrewytliu/trek/README.md

 * Additional DStoreTesting interface that allows the monitor to set whether a server is partitioned
 * Each method implementing DStoreInternal checks if partitioned and just return if true
+  * Why not just check in RpcServer and not call handle if partitioned
+    * What is the behaviour if we do this?
+(Actually time out?
+Return invalid result?)
+    * Monitor would never be able to set isPartitioned back to false
-* DStoreService should be made async so that we can do the same to simulate timeouts due to partitioning; right now we have to return a StoreResponse (Another interface?)
+* DStoreService should be made async so that we can do the same to simulate timeouts due to partitioning (another interface?); right now we have to return a StoreResponse
 * Testing crashes: Probably easier to just kill processes locally?
 It probably isn't impossible to implement a method that kills the server, but we'd still need to bring the server back up manually for recovery
-** If we don't actually kill the server and instead just ignore all requests, then it becomes like the partitioning case
+  * If we don't actually kill the server and instead just ignore all requests, then it becomes like the partitioning case
-** Maybe extend the partitioning case?
+  * Maybe extend the partitioning case?
 Crash = partition + clear log or something

 ## Benchmark
 * Need to test for RPC speed first